Undline/UndChain/readme.md

 7. **Subscription Features**:

     - Sellers can opt for premium subscriptions to gain tools such as featured listings, detailed analytics, and automated pricing suggestions.

+8. **Monetization Features**

+	- The Auction house introduces referral links as well as a coupon code system which gives sellers the ability to provide discounts or incentivize influencers the ability to receive a commission from a sale.

 #### How It Works